CostaDave/Web3RPC/README.md

 Note that in the background Web3RPC sends an `eth_call` request, and formats the result object in the exact same way a contract created with `web3.eth.contract` would.
 As well -- and as you might expect -- the above method does not make a transaction that persists on the blockchain.

-Making a persistent transaction on contract is slightly different than web3.js, but with a few added features.
+Making a persistent transaction to a contract is slightly different than web3.js, but with a few added features.
 First, consider this code:

 ```
 myContract.sendCoin(receiver_address, amount, function(err, result) {